jpaldi91/fc3.0-01docker/README.md

 ### ENTRYPOINT

 **`ENTRYPOINT`** is used in Dockerfile to specify fixed commands to run in the container, with the option to run that command with additional arguments or specific options.
-The Dockerfile in the `hello\` directory ilustrates this.
+The Dockerfile in the `hello\` directory illustrates this.
 If the image `hello` is now built from that and a container is created from it without additional arguments, the output will be `Hello World` by default.
 But if we run `docker run --rm hello "JP"`, the output will be `Hello JP` instead.

 So, in order to make sure if something can be passed as argument when creating a container, we can check out the Dockerfile of the image being used.
 If you don't have the Dockerfile locally, the container registry (e.g. DockerHub) would be a great place to start your search.